spindledev/emosconfiguratorv2/README.md

 Power on the Raspberry Pi and connect to the hotspot mentioned above, then browse to [http://192.168.10.1:8000](http://192.168.10.1:8000).
 Follow the steps in the [user guide](userguide.md) to configure each camera.

+## Version updates

+A `VERSION` file keeps track of the installed version.
+The utilities in `app/version.py` compare this to the latest release on GitHub.
+Set the `GITHUB_REPO` environment variable (for example `user/repo`) to enable the update check.

 ## License